purnell-davis/bart/README.md

 ```

-You can verify that pylint, nose and python are the expected versions:
+You can verify that pylint, nosetests and python are the expected versions:

 ```
 make env